Nadine Dorries: Early life

 Dorries was born Nadine Vanessa Bargery in Liverpool on 21 May 1957.
-Her father, a Catholic of Irish descent, was a bus driver who became a lift operator and suffered from Raynaud's disease.
+Her father, a Catholic of Irish descent, was a bus driver who became a lift operator.
 Her mother was an Anglican, and Dorries was raised as such.
 She was brought up in the Anfield district of Liverpool, where she attended Rose Heath Primary School.
+In 2016, Dorries said that she had been abused by Anglican vicar and family friend William Cameron, who was made priest-in-charge at St Mary's Anglican church in Halewood in 1966, when she was nine.
+She said that at the time, she was too ashamed to report this to her parents or authorities, but the stories of child sexual abuse described in novels she wrote as an adult are based on her own experience.

-She then attended Halewood Grange Comprehensive School before moving with her family to Runcorn.
+After primary school, she attended Halewood Grange Comprehensive School before moving with her family to Runcorn.
 She grew up on a council estate and entered nursing in 1975 as a trainee at Warrington General Hospital.
-According to an interview with The Times in 2014, Dorries' parents divorced during her adolescence.
+According to an interview with The Times in 2014, Dorries's parents divorced during her adolescence.
 While training to be a nurse at 21, she shared a flat with her father.
 He died at the age of 42.

 Early career

 From 1978 to 1981, Dorries was a nurse in Warrington and Liverpool according to a 2009 report.
-Her CV when she was a parliamentary candidate in 2001 stated Liverpool and London as places where she worked as a nurse.
+When she was a parliamentary candidate in 2001, her CV stated Liverpool and London as places where she worked as a nurse.
 She left the Liverpool area after she married mining engineer Paul Dorries.

 In 1982, Dorries became a medical representative to Ethicla Ltd for a year, before spending a year in Zambia (1983–84) as the head of a community school, where her husband ran a copper mine.
 In 1987 she founded Company Kids Ltd, which provided child day-care services for working parents.
 The company was sold in 1998 to BUPA; Dorries was subsequently a director of the health provider during the following year.

 As Nadine Bargery, she was selected as the prospective parliamentary candidate (PPC) for Hazel Grove, near Manchester in spring 2000.
 Her candidacy split the constituency party, and she was briefly deselected in August before being imposed by Conservative Central Office.
 Standing for the seat at the 2001 general election, she was unsuccessful in her attempt to succeed the Liberal Democrat candidate Andrew Stunell, who retained the seat with a majority of 8,435 votes.
 Dorries worked for three years as a special adviser to Oliver Letwin, when Shadow Chancellor, to sort out his relations with the media amongst other things.